 COMMUTER BENEFITS PROGRAM

-1. The Transportation Fringe Benefit Monthly Pre-Tax Limit increased from $125 per month to $245 per month.
-Employees with deduction amounts of more than $125 per month will see a decrease in their taxable earnings.
-Employees with payroll deductions that are $125 per month or less will not be affected by this change.
+1. The Transportation Fringe Benefit Monthly Pre-Tax Limit decreased from $245 per month to $130 per month.
+Employees with deduction amounts of more than $130 per month may see a change in their taxable earnings.

-2. The Parking Fringe Benefit Monthly Pre-Tax Limit increased from $240 per month to $245 per month.
-Employees with deduction amounts of more than $240 per month will see a decrease in their taxable earnings.
-Employees with payroll deductions that are $240 per month or less will not be affected by this change.
+2. The Parking Fringe Benefit Monthly Pre-Tax Limit increased from $245 per month to $250 per month.
+Employees with deduction amounts of more than $250 per month may see a change in their taxable earnings.

-If you are enrolled in another plan (Commuter Card - Unrestricted, Transit Pass, or Park-N-Ride) please review your payroll deduction amounts and make any necessary payroll deduction changes via NYCAPS Employee Self Service (ESS) or by contacting your agency TransitBenefit Coordinator.
+To review your payroll deductions amounts and make any necessary payroll deduction changes visit NYCAPS Employee Self Service (ESS) or contact your agency TransitBenefit Coordinator.

 For CITY employees:

 To enroll, change, suspend payroll deductions or to discontinue your enrollment in the Commuter Benefits Program, go to NYCAPS Employee Self Service at www.nyc.gov/ESS or contact your agency’s TransitBenefit Coordinator.